Chapter 15 Presentation of simulation results

 - Develop evidence that addresses your research questions.

 For your final write-up, you will not want to present everything.
-A wall of numbers and observations will serve to pummel the reader, rather than inform them; readers rarely enjoy being pummeled, and the solution is quite often to skim such material while feeling hurt and betayed.
-Instead, you should present selected results that clearly illustrate the main findings from the study and anything unusual/anomolous.
-This will typically be with a few well-chosen figues.
-Then, in the text of your write-up, you might include examples that make specific numerical comparisons.
-Do not include too many of theses, and be sure to say why the numerical comparisons you include are important.
-Finally, have supplementary materials that contain further detail such as additional figures and analysis, and complete simulation results.
+A wall of numbers and observations only serves to pummel the reader, rather than inform them; readers rarely enjoy being pummeled, and so they will simply skim or skip such material while feeling hurt and betrayed.
+Instead, present selected results that clearly illustrate the main findings from the study, along with anything unusual/anomalous.
+Your presentation will typically be best served with a few well-chosen figures.
+Then, in the text of your write-up, you might include a few specific numerical comparisons.
+Do not include too many of these, and be sure to say why the numerical comparisons you include are important.
+Finally, have supplementary materials that contain further detail such as additional figures and analysis, and the complete simulation results.

-If you want to be a moral person worthy of the awards of Heaven, you should also provide reproducible code so others could, if so desired, rerun the simulation and conduct the analysis themselves.
-This last part provides a great legitimacy bump to your work: even if no one touches your code, knowing that they could builds confidence.
-People naturally think, “if that researcher is so willing to let me see what they actually did, then they must be fairly confident it does not contain too many horrendous mistakes and it is probably right.”
+To give a great legitimacy bump to your work, you should also provide reproducible code so others could, if so desired, rerun the simulation and conduct the analysis themselves.
+Even if no one touches your code, the code’s existence and availability builds confidence.
+People will naturally think, “if that researcher is so willing to let me see what they actually did, then they must be fairly confident it does not contain too many horrendous mistakes.”

-We briefly walk through the three modes of engaging with one’s simulation results, with a few examples taken from the literature.
+We next walk through the three modes of engaging with one’s simulation results, with a few examples taken from the literature.

 15.1 Tabulation